Is CBD Oil Legal in Oregon?

 CBD Suppositories 100 mg 4,000 mg

-CBD Products other than CBD Edibles, Capsules, Topicals, Tinctures, Suppositories or Transdermal Patches and Not Intended for Human Consumption - 4,000 mg
+CBD Products other than Edibles, Capsules, Topicals, Tinctures, Suppositories, Transdermal Patches, and Not Intended for Human Consumption - 4,000 mg

 In addition, OAR 603-048-0125 mandates that hemp producers register with the Department of Agriculture to produce industrial hemp at grow sites.
 The grow sites must also be registered with the Department except exempted in OAR 603-048-0100.
 OAR 603-048-0200 outlines the procedure of grower registration.